cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/readme.md

     kubectl get pods
     ```

 You will see that only the pods for this namespace is shown.
-You can the pods for all namespaces with
+You can get the pods for all namespaces with

     kubectl get pods -A